-Liver transplant, also known as hepatic transplant, is a major surgery during which damaged or ill-functioning liver is replaced with a health liver donated by someone.
+Liver transplant, also known as the hepatic transplant, is a major surgery during which damaged or ill-functioning liver is replaced with a health liver donated by someone.
 It is a tedious procedure that demands time, patients and expertise.

 Liver is an important organ in the human body.
 It helps break town toxic substances in the body, plays an important role in processing fats, carbohydrates and proteins and also helps with blood clotting production of bile.

 Liver transplantation in India is a common procedure and is conducted at a number of world-class hospitals located across different cities, including Delhi, Mumbai, Goa, Bangalore, Hyderabad and Chennai.

 India is one of the most popular medical tourism hubs for a number of reasons.
 Different procedures are carried out by experienced doctors in the country and liver transplant is one of them.
 The reason why medical tourists prefer to visit India for this procedure includes low cost, world-class facilities, high specialized medical staff, use of latest technology and personalized care.
 The quality of medical care offered at liver transplant hospitals in India can be compared to any other hospital from any of the developed countries, including the US and the UK.